GlassUmbrella/gutruncate/README.md

 gutruncate
 ==========

-jQuery plugin to truncate text with a knockout js binding handler.
+Tiny jQuery plugin to truncate text with a knockout js binding handler.

 ## Example